Estádio Beira-Rio: Inauguration

 Claudiomiro scores the first goal for Internacional at Beira-Rio stadium against Benfica.

-On Easter Sunday, April 6, 1969, the Beira-Rio was officially opened.
+On Easter Sunday, April 6, 1969 (after 13 years of construction), the Beira-Rio was officially opened.
 It was considered the most magnificent and opulent stadium in Brazil at the time.
 On that morning, all attention in the capital of Rio Grande do Sul focused on the Gigante, as the city adorned itself in red, whether through flags, pieces of red fabric, or the presence of red on cars and pedestrians.

 The club urged fans to ignite fireworks at dawn in an event dubbed the "Red Dawn" or "Red Awakening".
-Planned for 7 a.m., the first explosions echoed before 6 a.m., showcasing the eager anticipation of supporters.
-It's no surprise, considering 13 years had passed since the approval of the project for the team's new home.
-The spectacle, a sight to behold, more than compensated for every second that had elapsed since 1956.
+Despite the event being planned for 7 am, the first explosions went off before 6 am.

-A crowd of approximately 100 thousand people went to the stadium to watch the festival of performances, a public turnout never seen before in any stadium in Rio Grande do Sul.
+A crowd of approximately 100 thousand people went to the stadium to watch the festival of performances, the largest public turnout of any stadium in Rio Grande do Sul in history at the time.
 In the same place where the cornerstone was celebrated in 1963, Bishop Edmundo Kunz blessed the stadium.
-On the field, around 1:30 p.m., the Military Band of the 18th Infantry Regiment of São Leopoldo, accompanying Governor Walter Peracchi de Barcelos at the time, played the national anthem.
-Following that, the officials escorted engineer Ruy Tedesco, head of the construction committee, to the field's center.
-There, surrounded by his peers, he ceremonially cut the symbolic ribbon marking the stadium's inauguration.
-In that long-awaited moment, a dream that had seemed nearly unattainable a decade prior was officially fulfilled.
+On the field, at around 1:30 pm, the Military Band of the 18th Infantry Regiment of São Leopoldo played the national anthem, accompanying Governor Walter Peracchi de Barcelos.
+Following this, officials escorted engineer Ruy Tedesco, head of the construction committee, to the field's center.
+Surrounded by his peers, he ceremonially cut the symbolic ribbon to mark the stadium's inauguration.